fairwood/DecentralandUnityPlugin/README.md

 * scene.json

 * unity_assets/(.gltf and textures)

-Click "Export" button to export.
-If success, a log will be shown in Unity console.

-Finally, you can click 'Run Project' to see it in the browser (need to wait some seconds).

 *If you want to publish the scene to IPFS, you should do it in the command line.*